Our collaborators | Advisors

 Robert Prentice (Offsite Link)

 Robert Prentice is a professor of business law and business ethics and Founding Chair of the Department of Business, Government & Society at the McCombs School of Business.
 He is also Faculty Director of Ethics Unwrapped.
 Professor Prentice is an inaugural member of the UT System Board of Regents Academy of Distinguished Teachers, and recipient of numerous teaching awards.
 He has taught business ethics for more than 30 years, and publishes often in the field of behavioral ethics and business law.

 David Spence (Offsite Link)

-David Spence is a professor in the Department of Business, Government & Society at the McCombs School of Business at The University of Texas at Austin.
+David Spence is the Rex G. Baker Centennial Chair in Natural Resources Law at The University of Texas School of Law, and a professor in the Business, Government and Society Department at the McCombs School of Business.
 His research and teaching focus on business-government relations and the regulation of business, particularly energy and environmental regulation.

 Charles S. Teeple, IV, is a Real Estate Developer in Central Texas with a focus on multifamily construction.